How to Socialize a Kitten: Tips for Raising a Friendly Cat

 • Biting during play?
 Use a toy, not your hands.
 If they bite, pause play and give a moment of calm.

 • Litter training issues?
-Keep the box clean, accessible, and in a quiet place.
+Keep the box clean, accessible, and in a quiet place — see our detailed guide on cleaning cat litter step by step for tips.

 • Scratching furniture?
 Use scratching posts and redirect calmly.